Basic Cable (South Park): Plot

 Fourth grader Scott Malkinson asks his father Clark, a technician for Park County Cable, if they can subscribe to the streaming service Disney+.
 Clark rebukes him for having repeatedly made this request, telling him that the cable television they have is sufficient, and that he is tired of the growing popularity of streaming media.
 As Clark storms off to work, Scott, who has type 1 diabetes, realizes that the stress of his father's rant has caused his blood sugar to rise, and self-administers a shot of insulin.

 At South Park Elementary, the fourth grade class learns that the newest student, a girl named Sophie Gray, also has diabetes.
 As Scott's friends are always ridiculing him for having diabetes, Scott believes she is perfect for him, and declares that he is in love with her.
 When the other boys also express an interest in her, Scott angrily resolves that he will not allow them to ruin this opportunity for him.
 He begins sabotaging the efforts of other boys to court her in order to woo her himself.
 When he learns that she is an avid fan of the Disney+ series The Mandalorian, he feigns interest in it.
 When she suggests watching the next episode at Scott's house, Scott agrees, despite not having Disney+.

 Clark receives word of a job.
-Despite the fact that his business has been suffering in part because of customer complaints of slow service, Clark spends his day engaging in activities such as leisurely eating his lunch at the park and going bowling.
+Despite the fact that his business has been suffering in part because of customer complaints of slow service, Clark procrastinates by going shopping and bowling.
 This laxness and procrastination in the face of important obligations serves as a recurring gag in the episode.
 When he arrives at the residence of Stephen and Linda Stotch 15 minutes after the end of a five-hour estimated service window, an irritated Stephen Stotch complains and threatens to quit cable in favor of streaming.
 When Scott again asks his father for a Disney+ subscription for his date with Sophie, Clark again refuses, and contacts his coworkers to conspire to sabotage the streaming services in South Park, though he arranges to meet with them at some point during a four-hour window.